frankaging/awesome-ai-research-intern-list/README.md

-# AI-related Researcher Intern for Summer 2023
+# Live AI-related Researcher Intern and Student Researcher Oppertunities (Update for each year, now at 2023)
 This is a private collection of opening summer intern positions in big tech company for AI-related research jobs.
 This is a live-repo, and is maintained actively.

 ## Referring Materials